-Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies 20% coinsurance for Medicare-covered durable Prior Authorization may apply for durable medical equipment rentals, repairs, and purchases over \$500. medical equipment.
-(For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
-If you are eligible for Medicare cost-sharing Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. assistance under Medicaid, you pay \$0.
-We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.carefirst.com/mddsnp .
-Generally, CareFirst BlueCross BlueShield Advantage DualPrime covers any DME covered by Original Medicare from the brands and manufacturers on this list.
-We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to CareFirst BlueCross BlueShield Advantage DualPrime and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
-During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
-(If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
-If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
+What you must pay when Services that are covered for you you get these services recommend you purchase your diabetic supplies through our network DME vendors and take advantage of free delivery.
+Durable medical equipment (DME) and related supplies 20% coinsurance for Medicare-covered durable Prior Authorization may apply for durable medical equipment medical equipment. rentals, repairs, and purchases over \$500.
+If you are eligible for (For a definition of durable medical equipment, see Chapter 12as Medicare cost-sharing well as Chapter 3, Section 7 of this document.) assistance under Medicaid, you pay \$0.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital Your cost sharing for beds ordered by a provider for use in the home, IV infusion pumps, Medicare oxygen equipment speech generating devices, oxygen equipment, nebulizers, and coverage is a 20% walkers. coinsurance for Medicare-covered durable We cover all medically necessary DME covered by Original medical equipment.
+Medicare.
+If our supplier in your area does not carry a particular If you are eligible for brand or manufacturer, you may ask them if they can special order Medicare cost-sharing it for you.
+The most recent list of suppliers is available on our assistance under Medicaid, website at www.carefirstmddsnp.com/. you pay \$0..
+Your cost sharing will not change after being enrolled for 36 months If prior to enrolling in CareFirst BlueCross BlueShield Advantage DualPrime you had made 36 months of rental payment for oxvgen equipment coverage. your cost sharing is a 20% coinsurance for Medicare-covered durable medical equipment.
+If you are eligible for Medicare cost-sharing assistance under Medicaid. you pay \$0..
+If you are eligible for Medicare cost-sharing